iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #8.
 Update iOS

-As we all know, outdated version of iOS doesn’t work well at all, and those are most probably launched to fix various issues like iPhone Keeps Misbehaving; Well, considering the same reason for the iPhone calendar not synching with office 365, check if your device consumes the latest version of iOS.
+As we all know, outdated versions of iOS don’t work well at all, and those are most probably launched to fix various issues like iPhone Keeps Misbehaving.
+Well, considering the same reason for the iPhone calendar not synching with Office 365, check if your device consumes the latest version of iOS.

 #9.
 Verify If You Have Logged-In Into Correct Outlook Account

 Do you have multiple accounts?
-If yes, there are chances where you might have logged in to the wrong accounts.
-Considering it, we suggest you verify if this is not the reason for iPhone Calendar Does Not Sync All Entries in Outlook.
+If yes, there is a chance that you might have logged in to the wrong accounts.
+Considering this, we suggest you verify if this is not why iPhone Calendar Does Not Sync All Entries in Outlook.
 Here are the steps to do so.

 Step 1 → Go to Settings > scroll to Calendar > choose Accounts

-Step 2 → Now in the list, check if there is a correct Outlook account.
+Step 2 → Now in the list, check for a correct Outlook account.
 If not, select Add Account.

-If this is not a cause of an issue, simply move to the following troubleshooting steps.
+If this is not the cause of the issue, simply move to the following troubleshooting steps.

 #10.
 Re-sync Outlook With iPhone